pewi21/gw2browser/CHANGE.md

 - Fix camera not look at center of model.

 Issue:
-- Memory leak on viewing WebP files.
+- Memory leak on viewing WebP files. *Fixed in Gw2Browser_2014-10-06*

 Gw2Browser_2014-01-30
 ---------------------